On this page

 - Establish peer support or mentoring programs to increase a sense of belonging among students.

-- Closely monitor student attendance to enable early detection of attendance problems and make efforts to follow up with the student and their family.
+- Closely monitor student attendance to enable early detection of attendance problems and follow up with the student and their family.

 - Communicate the importance of consistent attendance to the school community.